chrishenri/rw3d_manual/docs/source/examples.rst

 **Advection**

 Advection is enabled and handled using an Eulerian approach.
 Velocity fields in all three directions and porosity are read from external files (*DFS3* files).
-Flows are provided in *x* and *y* directions and need then be converted to fluxes within the code, while fluxes are directly provided in the *z*|direction.
+Flows are provided in *x* and *y* directions and need then be converted to fluxes within the code, while fluxes are directly provided in the *z*-direction.

 | ``T                                                         !... advection_action``
 | ``Eulerian                                                  !... advection_method``